The art of pitching 🎨

 When investors are listening to your pitch, they are looking for two very specific things: Return and risk.

-They want to know how big your business potentially is going to be - that is, how much money they can expect to get in return on their investment.
+They want to know how much your business can potentially grow - that is, how much money they can expect to get in return on their investment.

 In other words your job is to dollar-excite them - then give them peace of mind about it.

 So how do you build up a great pitch?
 One that has it all?
 You need a storyline, a structure and some traction.

 We’ll start with the story, so let's go back to the young founder, we introduced in the first few lines.

 Her pitch story was an ambition to change an entire industry - and she wasn’t afraid to say it.
 Although it drove some investors away, who didn’t share her vision, she believed that it would draw the attention of those who believed in the same thing she did.
 That it was time for a change.
 Even through all the no’s, she didn’t stop believing in the vision - and she didn't stopped pitching.

 When finding and telling your story, don’t be afraid to paint the bigger picture.
 Go back to why you started your business.
 How did you come up with the idea?
 Why is it important?
 Who’s lives will it change?
 Turn that into a story.